 The Telecommunications Center is a visible commitment to the University's desire to keep pace with the communications revolution in the classroom and beyond.
 The facility is home to The Institute for Teaching and Learning Excellence (ITLE), which is responsible for both equipping our campus classrooms with educational technologies (as the budget allows) and providing assistance to our faculty in integrating those technologies into their teaching styles.
 The ITLE Faculty Development Center provides workshops and certification programs for both early-career and established faculty on innovative pedagogies and technology integration, and cooperates with various departments on research projects and learning communities.
-The ITLE Emerging Technology Group offers training in the use of various software products such as Turnitin, Respondus, Camtasia, and Second Life.
-The ITLE Technology Development and Support Group (TechDev) provides web design training and support for faculty and departments, while ITLE Creative Services provides faculty with graphic designs, illustrations, 2-D & 3-D animations, and presentation material development as a free service to enhance any OSU course.
-A configurable classroom and a computer lab are available for both scheduled classes and faculty research/training.
+ITLE Faculty Support offers training in the use of various instructional technologies and provides web design training and support for faculty and departments.
+While ITLE Creative Services provides OSU colleges with marketing services and faculty with graphic designs, illustrations, 2-D & 3-D animations, and presentation material development as a free service to enhance any OSU course.
+Creative Services also hosts the OSU Second Life Island where students and visitors can learn about OSU, and professors can teach courses within that virtual environment.
+A configurable classroom and a computer lab are available for both scheduled classes and faculty research/ training.
 Also, faculty can record presentations in a broadcast-quality studio or in a more relaxed office-like setting in two Camtasia/Webcam studios.
 The ITLE Classroom Technology Support Center provides a wide array of equipment for portable and/or classroom use where that technology does not yet exist.

 ITLE provides equipment and staffing in support of a wide range of OSU Distance Education offerings, including support for the Desire2Learn "Online Classroom" Courseware Management System.
 ITLE also produces video-based educational content from recording and editing classroom presentations for delivery via videotape, CD-ROM, DVD, and streaming media, to distributing live, interactive classes world-wide from high-tech classrooms all over the campus.
-The Telecommunications Center also houses a broadcast-quality television production, editing, and transmission facility, which is used for everything from taping classroom presentations and producing high-quality animation/simulation segments to production of teleconferences, documentaries, video training tapes, and public service announcements for the University and for both government and commercial agencies.
+The Telecommunications Center also houses a high definition, broadcast-quality television production, editing, and transmission facility, which is used for everything from taping classroom presentations and producing high-quality animation/simulation segments to production of teleconferences, documentaries, video training tapes, and public service announcements for the University and for both government and commercial agencies.
 OSU is connected to the world from the Telecommunications Center via a wide variety of media, including Internet and Satellite capabilities.
 ITLE also manages the Campus Cable TV system, working with the cable company to provide educational and entertainment programming of interest to the OSU community.

 The ITLE facility provides an outlet for student internships in art, production, and engineering fields, and ITLE has agreements with several departments across campus for credit-based experiences supervised by their full-time, professional staff.
 In addition, ITLE provides part-time employment for some students each year in many of their departments.
-For more information, call 405-744-1000, or visit http://itle.okstate.edu.
+For more information, call 405-744-1000, or visit itle.okstate.edu.